What payment methods should B2B companies accept?

-In the last year, several industries have started focusing on digital and touchless options as a way to stabilize revenue and expand their business during COVID-19.
-This is likely due to the fact that 87% of customers now prefer using contactless payment options.
+Several industries have started focusing on digital and touchless options during the pandemic to stabilize revenue and expand their business — likely because 87% of customers now prefer contactless payment options.

 Whether you need to improve your accounts receivable or meet changing customer needs, offering relevant payment methods to clients can help.
-The following section covers six popular payment methods and specific considerations based on cost, speed, and experience.
+There are seven popular payment methods, and each has its own rank based on cost, speed, and experience.

 Direct Bank Payments (Best Option)

 Direct payments are a convenient, safe, and reliable way for businesses to send and receive payments.
 It's a form of digital bill payment that allows customers to log in to their bank account and make payments over the internet.
 Modern payment applications allow you to log in right from your invoice or billing portal and make a payment.

 Experience frictionless payments firsthand.
 Get a demo with Paystand.

 Credit is the most commonly accepted online payment method due to its speed and convenience.
 To complete the payment online, customers only need to enter their card information or click a "Pay Now" button.

 There are over 300 fees to process a card payment via the interchange network alone.
 But imagine paying the 2-3% fees on a $50,000 invoice.
 For this reason, credit cards can be a costly option for B2B companies.